Heart Happiness Valentine PP380

 Table built using Product Table Builder by The Crafty Owl - Independent Stampin' Up!
 Demonstrator.

-It's Sunday and time for a new challenge over at The Paper Players!
-It's the turn of my sweet friend LeAnne to host this week and she has my favourite, a sketch challenge for us to play along with:
+I've had a busy week which has necessitated a few days off from blogging, however since today is Sunday it's time for this week's new challenge over at The Paper Players!
+It's the turn of my sweet friend Claire to host this week and she has my favourite kind of challenge, a sketch, for us to work with:

 Here's the low-down on today's card: